 In FinTech, we see a trend of more and more so-called “impact” startups, focusing on financial inclusion and well-being.
 A clear trend in the FinTech space.

 Going beyond banking and providing new (value added) services remain a clear focus, with industry players looking for innovations around the transaction and creating new business models.

 Also, the rise of challenger banks.
-They are putting the focus on new market segments, the unbanked, the underserved or even directly targeting existing customers at other banks.
+They are putting the focus on new market segments, the unbanked, the underserved, or even directly targeting existing customers at other banks.

 We can’t talk about FinTech without mentioning blockchain, one of the biggest disruptors, definitely not limited to FinTech of course.
-It’s a decentralized model leveraging evidenced-based trust, which makes transactions transparent to all (if the blockchain is public).
+It’s a decentralised model leveraging evidenced-based trust, which makes transactions transparent to all (if the blockchain is public).
 It has the potential to cut out the middleman.
-It relates to lack of trust between parties.
+It relates to a lack of trust between parties.
 And that is why it’s so disruptive as it creates new business models.

-Blockchain is interesting as it also provides an incorruptible log so it can help against the infiltration and for identity management for example.
+Blockchain is interesting as it also provides an incorruptible log so it can help against the infiltration and for identity management, for example.
 The full potential of the technology hasn’t been tapped yet.
 We still need to see more initiatives offering practical ways of using this technology.

 We’ve seen quite a number of companies in the space, but selected just a few.
 I am sure it will be the engine for many services in the longer term.
-We see it being applied to other verticals now like pension/wallets & loyalty, and even insurance.
-Still an important and disruptive technology.
+We see it being applied to other verticals now like pension/wallets & loyalty, and even insurance — still an important and disruptive technology.

 Data as the secret sauce/AI